homer0/projext/README.md

-# Woopack
+# woopack

-Bundle your Javascript projects without having to learn how to use a bundler.
+Bundle and run your javascript project without configuring an specific module bundler.

 ## What?

+Let's start with this:

+- **woopack is not** an alternative to [webpack](https://webpack.js.org/).
+- **woopack is not** a module bundler.

-woopack is a tool that allows you to configure a project bundling options on an _"almost-human"_ readable format so you don't have to deal with very complex rules and structures.
+Now, this is a tool that allows you to configure a project bundling options on an _"almost-human"_ readable format so you don't have to deal with very complex rules and structures.

 The idea is to divide your project bundling on a 4 layers architecture: